awslabs/sockeye/README.md

 Each set should consist of two files: one with source sentences and one with target sentences (translations).
 Both files should have the same number of lines, each line containing a single sentence.
 Each sentence should be a whitespace delimited list of tokens.

-Say you wanted to train a German to English translation model, then you would call sockeye like this:
+Say you wanted to train a RNN German-to-English translation model, then you would call sockeye like this:
 ```bash
 > python -m sockeye.train --source sentences.de \
                        --target sentences.en \